paladyne-io/quasar-supabase-vite-starter/README.md

 2) Use Supabase V2 JavaScript client.
 (Released in August and still Release Candidate status at this time.)
 3) Added a second Supabase boot file (supabase-monitor.js) to access the Quasar/Vue Router.
 (Intention is to redirect the PASSWORD_RECOVERY event.
 Requires further testing.)
 4) Added a 'Change Password' option in the Logout menu.
 The password can only be changed when the user is logged in.
-5) Added image preview/thumbnail in Product form (Max. image size is 3MB.)
+5) Added image preview/thumbnail in new/edit product forms.
+(Max. image size is 3MB.)
-6) Added Dark-mode switching (in toolbar)
+6) Added Dark-mode switching (in toolbar.)

 ## ToDo